daankets/node-cli-advanced/README.md

 parser: new PatternParser(ipAddressPattern)
 ````

-The following parsers are supported out of the box
+The following argument parsers are supported out of the box

 |parser|type|remark|
 |---|---|---|